andrewarchi/codewars-kata-exporter/README.md

 `$ python fetch_source.py`

-A chrome window will open and then will start to automatically:
+A Chrome window will open and then will start to automatically:

 1. log into your account;
 2. go to your solutions page;